mohamedbenhadjer/detector-rdpbridge/README.md

 1. Check cooldown period (default 20s between duplicate requests)
 2. Verify Flutter has a signed-in user (returns `NO_USER` error otherwise)
 3. Check for `BAD_AUTH` errors (token mismatch)

+### CDP not connecting to correct tab

+If Flutter connects to the wrong browser window/tab:

+1. Verify the error includes `debugPort`, `urlContains`, and `titleContains` in logs
+2. Both Page and Locator errors should include full CDP criteria
+3. If missing, check that `MINIAGENT_REDACT_URLS=1` is not set (would hide URL/title)
+4. Run `tests/test_locator_error_payload.py` to verify payload structure

 ### Remote debugging port configuration